newtykip/canvas-gif/readme.md

 -   **fps** - The amount of frames to render per second.
 Defaults to **60**
 -   **quality** - The quality of the GIF.
 A value between 1-100.
 The higher the number, the better quality the GIF will be.
 Defaults to **100**

-### Common Errors

-#### There was an error during coalescing: Stream yields empty buffer.
-Reverting buffer to file buffer!

-This error happens if the coalescing option is enabled but you are missing GraphicsMagick.
-Please install it from [here](http://www.graphicsmagick.org/download.html) and if the error persists feel free to report it as a problem and I'll try my best to help!

 <sub>See the code's license <a href="license.md">here.</sub>